Bella Lumina spreads light, hope, and joy through the power of song.

-We bring our voices together in song to inspire our members, our audiences and our world.
+We bring our voices together to inspire our members, our audiences, and our world with light, hope, and joy whenever we gather to sing.

 We believe the human spirit thrives when working in community toward something that is bigger than our individual selves and when hearts are connected through the beauty of music.

-Michelle received a Bachelor of Music degree in both Church Music/Organ Performance and Music Education.
-She sang with the St. Olaf Choir for which she was alto section leader and accompanist.
+Michelle received a Bachelor of Music degree in both Church Music/Organ Performance and Music Education from St. Olaf College.
+She sang with the St. Olaf Choir under Dr. Kenneth Jennings and was alto section leader and accompanist.
 Her quest for further musical study took her to the University of Notre Dame where she received a Master of Music degree in Sacred Music/Organ Performance.
 Later she would complete all but her thesis for the Master of Arts degree in Music Education at the University of St. Thomas.
+Michelle also has her certification in Orff Schulwerk from UST.

-Michelle’s talents and passion for playing piano, organ, and directing have allowed her to serve many churches in the Twin Cities including the Cathedral of St. Paul, Mount Calvary Lutheran in Excelsior, Gethsemane Lutheran in Hopkins, Lake of the Isles in Minneapolis, Minnetonka United Methodist, and most recently as Assistant Organist at Hennepin Avenue United Methodist Church in Minneapolis.
-Michelle is an active member of the American Choral Directors Association of Minnesota (ACDA-MN) and is accompanist for many ACDA events/honor choirs as well as for Minnesota Music Educator’s Association (MMEA) All-State Choirs.
-Michelle will be the conductor of the Minnesota ACDA 4-5-6 Girls’ State Honor Choir in May 2020 and is currently serving as ACDC-MN Repertoire and Resource Chair for Children and Community Youth Choirs.
+Michelle’s talents and passion for playing piano, organ, and directing have allowed her to serve many churches in the Twin Cities including the Cathedral of St. Paul, Mount Calvary Lutheran in Excelsior, Gethsemane Lutheran in Hopkins, Lake of the Isles in Minneapolis, Minnetonka UMC, Hennepin Avenue UMC, Good Samaritan UMC in Edina, and St. Anthony Park UCC.
+Michelle is an active member of the American Choral Directors Association of Minnesota (ACDA-MN) and is accompanist for many ACDA events/honor choirs as well as for Minnesota Music Educators Association (MMEA) All-State Choirs.
+Michelle was the conductor of the Minnesota ACDA 4-5-6 Girls’ State Honor Choir in April 2023 and has also served as ACDA-MN Repertoire and Resource Chair for Children and Community Youth Choirs for two terms.
+She also loves to be at the piano with the High School choirs at Minnetonka High School and Mound Westonka High School.

 Michelle believes that everyone CAN sing and SHOULD sing!
 One of her favorite quotes about making music is “Music can change the world because it can change people.”- BONO

 Jeffrey A. Patry is currently the Director of Music Ministry and Organist at First Lutheran Church in Columbia Heights, MN.
-In addition, he is on the music staff of Normandale Community College as the staff accompanist; is the accompanist of the Con Brio, Con Spirito, Vivace and Concert Choirs of Angelica Cantanti Youth Choirs of Bloomington, MN; accompanist for The Edina Chorale of Edina, MN, and Bella Lumina Choir, based in St. Louis Park, MN.
+In addition, he is on the music staff of Normandale Community College as the staff accompanist and is also the collaborate pianist for the Cantabile and Concert Choirs of Angelica Cantanti Youth Choirs of Bloomington, MN, The Edina Chorale of Edina, MN, and Bella Lumina Choir of Hopkins, MN.

 A native of Hutchinson, KS, Jeffrey’s early organ study was with Mrs. Shirley Brandyberry.
 Jeffrey graduated from St. Olaf College with a B.M. in Organ Performance studying under Dr. John Ferguson and Mr. Douglas Cleveland.
 In 1998, he won second prize in the American Guild of Organists Regional Competition held in Wichita, KS.

 Jeffrey is frequently an organist/pianist for events in the Twin Cities and has recorded with MorningStar Music Publishers.
-He is a member of the Twin Cities Chapter of the American Guild of Organists where he serves as the Chair of the Professional Development Committee and Placement Coordinator.
-He also serves as the secretary for the Association of Liturgical Ministers and is the treasurer for the Twin Cities Chapter of Chorister’s Guild.
+He is a member of the Twin Cities Chapter of the American Guild of Organists where he serves as Registrar and Placement Coordinator.
+He also serves as the secretary for the Association of Liturgical Ministers, treasurer for the Twin Cities Chapter of Chorister’s Guild, and is a board member for Caritas Vocal Ensemble.